hipremsoni/CODTECH_TASK2/README.md

 ![image](https://github.com/user-attachments/assets/ac991ea7-e099-4417-9ea8-cc054b60b2bb)
 ![image](https://github.com/user-attachments/assets/1cc8b432-8ff6-4992-909b-89e7eaeec607)

-- Now you see that we got a two databases. first is acuart and second is information_schema.
+-  you see that we got a two databases. first is acuart and second is information_schema.
-- Now we go to the inner in acuart database.
+-  we go to the inner in acuart database.

-- Step 4 : Now follow this commnd for find columns in acuart database.
+- Step 4 : follow this commnd for find columns in acuart database.
 ```COMMAND
 sqlmap -u http://testphp.vulnweb.com/artists.php?artist=1 -D acuart --columns
 ```